 Travel nurse taxes are due on April 15th, just like other individual income tax returns.
 You will also need to pay estimated taxes since there are no tax withholdings for independent contractors.
 Estimated taxes, or quarterly taxes, should be 25% of the tax you expect to owe for the year.
 Estimated tax payments for the 2022 tax season are due on April 15, 2022, June 15, 2022, September 15, 2022, and January 15, 2023.
-A penalty may apply if you don’t make quarterly payments or your quarterly payments are too low.
+A penalty may apply if you don’t make quarterly payments or if your quarterly payments are too low.

 How to Prevent IRS Audits as a Travel Nurse

-There is no guaranteed way to prevent an IRS audits.
+There is no guaranteed way to prevent IRS audits.
 The IRS randomly selects tax returns to audit.

 Some audits are because your tax return got flagged for a mistake.
 You can avoid those by understanding the tax rules and carefully preparing your tax return.